Geodesic Causal Inference: Consistency and rates of convergence

-Assumption \ref{Ass:DR-criterion} (i) is a standard separation condition to achieve the consistency of the M-estimator (see, e.g., Chapter 3.2 in \cite{vaWe23}).
-Note that the existence of the minimizers follows immediately if $\mathcal{M}$ is compact.
-Assumption \ref{Ass:DR-criterion} (ii) requires that at least one of the models for the propensity score and the outcome regression is correctly specified.
+Assumption~\ref{Ass:DR-criterion}(i) is a standard separation condition ensuring well-posedness and consistency of the M-estimator; see, for example, Chapter~3.2 of \citet{vaWe23}.
+Assumption~\ref{Ass:DR-criterion}(ii) is the familiar double robustness condition, which guarantees identification of the target parameter when at least one of the nuisance models is correctly specified.